gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 The comment styles `///` and `/** ... */` are used by JavaDoc, Doxygen
 and some other code documenting tools.

-For a complete description on how to document the code, see the [Doxygen Manual](https://www.doxygen.nl/manual/docblocks.html)
+For a complete description of how to document the code, see the [Doxygen Manual](https://www.doxygen.nl/manual/docblocks.html)

 All classes in GNSS-SDR should be properly documented with Doxygen comments in include (`.h`) files.
 Source (`.cc`) files should be documented